arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/cheat-sheet/cheat-sheet.md

 If you're using the USB-C connector you must power it with 5V.

 Powering the board with the VIN pin gives you more options, as you can safely power the board with any voltage between 6-24V.

+By connecting the OFF pin to GND you can cut the power supply to the board, turning it off completely.
+Read more about this feature in the [OFF-pin](#off-pin) section of this article

 It should however be noted that the internal operating voltage of the microcontroller is 3.3V, and you should not apply voltages higher than that to the GPIO pins.